-A second internal workshop is planned for the beginning of the second service contract, when a preliminary version of the technical software (WP3) and some demo cases from WP4-7 are available (deliverable D2, Table 13).
+A second internal workshop is planned for the second half of year 2 when a preliminary version of the technical software (WP3) and some demo cases from WP4-7 are available.
 The interaction of these components will be tested.
 At the end of year 1 and in the course of the third project year web-based (virtual) internal demonstration sessions will be organised in which many of the software products will be presented and tested.